IsaacShelton/c-to-bf-compiler/README.md

 - `dekiss main.kbf`

 ### The Programming Language (smooch)
 Smooch is a C-like language for writing BrainF*ck programs.
-Built from the ground up with enterprise in mind, it's capable of producing "normal" software and can be learnt in less than a minute.
+Built from the ground up with enterprise in mind, it's capable of producing "normal" software and can be learned in less than a minute.

 Normal usage:
-`brainkiss main.smooch bf`
+`smooch main.smooch main.bf`

 Naked usage: `/bin/cat main.smooch | smooch > main.bf`